elyra-ai/elyra/README.md

 ```

 NOTE: If you don't see the Elyra server extension enabled, you may need to explicitly enable
-it with `jupyter serverextension enable elyra`
+it with `jupyter server extension enable elyra`

 ```bash
 jupyter labextension list